Beg Forgiveness

-"Beg Forgiveness" is a song by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign.
+"Beg Forgiveness" (stylized in all caps) is a song by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign.
 It was released as track 13 from their debut collaborative album, Vultures 1 (2024).
 It features vocals from fellow American singer Chris Brown.
 The song's lyrics focus on mortality, acceptance in death, and the legacy of West's children.
 "Beg Forgiveness" is heavily based on Joe Goddard’s 2011 single "Gabriel", borrowing multiple elements from it.

 Background and composition

 In November 2023, Kanye West and Ty Dolla Sign delivered a surprise performance of their single "Vultures" with fellow rappers Bump J and Lil Durk at a Dubai nightclub while Chris Brown was present.
 On February 1, 2024, the duo shared a track list for the album that included a feature from Brown.
 West and Brown had previously collaborated on various tracks, including "Down" in 2007 and "Waves" in 2016.
 For Vultures 1, Brown contributed vocals to "Beg Forgiveness".

 In the lyrics of the song, West raps about his hopes for his children to live special lives.
 He mentions his own mortality, expressing fulfillment with his accomplishments if he was to pass away.
 Ty Dolla Sign belts at the end of the song: "Say you wanna make amends before I go / Now you wanna put your heart on the line."